In this article

 If you provide employees with additional credit cards linked to your business account, be mindful of the potential tax implications.
 Make sure that personal charges made by employees on these cards are appropriately accounted for and excluded from business tax deductions to avoid any complications.

-Get Ramp to simplify your expense management and tax deductions
+How Ramp can simplify your tax deductions

 Ramp doesn’t have any of the typical credit card fees like annual fees, foreign transaction fees, or late fees.
 Because you’ll pay your balance in full each month, there are no interest charges.
-Plus, Ramp offers 1.5% cash back on purchases, saving your small business money on monthly expenses.

 Try Ramp for free